-The school nurse, who is on duty Monday through Friday in the clinic located in the Recreation and Wellness Center, provides limited outpatient services for minor illnesses.
-If the nurse cannot provide sufficient medical treatment, she may refer the student to a medical facility located near the campus.
+The school nurse, who is on duty Monday through Friday in the clinic located in the Recreation and Wellness Center, provides limited outpatient services for minor illnesses and injuries.
+If further treatment is necessary, she will refer the student to an urgent care facility located near the campus.
 Due to the limits on the health services provided by Southern Polytechnic State University, each student is encouraged to have adequate health and accident insurance through either a personal or family insurance policy.
+The University offers an optional medical insurance policy.
+Information is available at www.studentinsurance.com.
 International students are required to have private health insurance protection.
-Southern Polytechnic State University is not responsible for any medical expenses incurred by international students beyond those that are covered for any student paying the Student Health Fee.
+Southern Polytechnic State University is not responsible for any medical expenses incurred by international students beyond those that are covered by the Student Health Fee.